Getting error code 229 on your Lennox® furnace?

 Your low pressure switch may not be working properly if your furnace inducer motor switches on in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds after.

-Your HVAC will communicate something’s amiss with a red flash from its indicator light, which it uses to display error codes.
+Your HVAC will indicates something’s amiss with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229